 The industrial revolution was not governed by individual beavers building individual dams.
 It was governed, eventually and imperfectly, by collective political movements: labor unions, political parties, regulatory agencies, the gradual construction of a welfare state.
 The dams that redirected the industrial revolution's destructive energy toward broadly shared prosperity were collective dams, built through collective action, governed by collective institutions.
 The individual factory owner's decision to treat workers well was admirable but insufficient.
 The transformation required structural change, and structural change required collective power.

 The AI transition requires the same.
-The Orange Pill's institutional prescriptions — education reform, regulation, organizational adaptation — are versions of the collective dams the industrial revolution produced.
+You On AI's institutional prescriptions — education reform, regulation, organizational adaptation — are versions of the collective dams the industrial revolution produced.
 But they are articulated within a metaphorical framework that individualizes the response.
 Education reform is not a beaver's dam; it is a minga — a collective project requiring the participation of teachers, students, parents, administrators, policymakers, employers, and communities.
 Regulation is not a beaver's dam; it is a minga — a collective assertion of public authority over private power.
 The pluralization of the metaphor is the institutional implication of Escobar's analysis.

 The concept of the minga is drawn from the actual practice of Andean and Afro-Colombian communities — particularly the communities of Colombia's Pacific region with whom Escobar has worked for decades.